 This is a benefit of TRICARE Reserve Select.

-In many cases, TRICARE Reserve Select premium and cost shares will be less expensive for eligible Reservist or National Guard members over their civilian employer-provided plan.
-While TRICARE Reserve Select's costs are reasonable, analyze your choices and make the decision that makes the most sense for you and your family.
+In many cases, TRICARE Reserve Select premiums and cost shares will be more affordable for eligible Reservist or National Guard members than their civilian employer-provided plan.
+TRICARE Reserve Select's costs are reasonable, but you should analyze your choices and make the decision that makes the most sense for you and your family.

 2. Don't forget about the Thrift Savings Plan, or TSP.